vedanti18/Music-Player/README.md

 # Music-Player
-Created a music player using Python and some libraries like Tkinter, pygame
+Created a music player using Python and by using some libraries like Tkinter, pygame.